-Children are little scientists
+Kids are like little scientists

 Learning through play: a magic recipe

-Children's manipulative activities are much more fun...
+Hands-on activities for kids are way more fun...

-Concrete examples that speak for themselves
+Real-life examples that speak volumes

 Multiple intelligences: understanding and adapting

-The Montessori method to the rescue
+Montessori to the rescue

 The Montessori method advocates learning through manipulation and experimentation.
 Maria Montessori said that "the hand is the instrument of intelligence".
 Practical activities such as pouring water, stringing beads or gardening are infinitely more beneficial than simple exercises on paper.